Check out the Black Friday deals at my top-rated stores BTD (BikeTiresDirect)Performance Bicycle, and Merlin Cycles

 We also like the Honey Stinger Organic Energy Chews and Clif Shot Bloks Energy Chews.
 No one didn’t like them.

 The Skratch and Honey Stinger chews are coated with what seems like sugar granules.
 I found the texture a little like eating sand-covered candy until I realized it was sugar, and then my brain was happy.
+But the sugar sticks to your fingers and can make your shifters a little tacky after eating just a few.

 Beyond the taste, there are clear plusses and minuses of eating chews even during these longer rides.